Wiznet/RP2040-HAT-MINING-C/getting_started.md

 4. Test

-Please refer to 'README.md' in each example directory to find detail guide for testing AWS IoT SDK examples.
+Please refer to 'README.md' in each example directory to find detail guide for testing MINING SDK examples.